 - The dissertation must be written and successfully defended publicly before the Ph.D. degree is conferred.

 - Students must submit a minimum of two journal papers based on the dissertation research.
-Copies of the accepted/published papers, or official letters of acknowledgments for the submitted papers should be given to the graduate director.
-Also, every student is required to attend the seminar class in EECS and maintain at least an 80 percent attendance-rate.
+Copies of the accepted/published papers, or official letters of acknowledgments for the submitted papers must be given to the graduate director at least one week prior to the dissertation defense date.

 Ph.D.
 Qualifying Examination

 It is the responsibility of the student and the faculty advisor to formulate a program of study that satisfies the requirements for the Ph.D. degree.
-The student’s program of study should contain both breadth of knowledge and depth of specialization in one of the focus areas outlined earlier.
-The program must be approved by the faculty advisor, the Advisory Committee, the Graduate Program Director, the Associate Dean of Graduate Studies of the College of Engineering, and the College of Graduate Studies.
+The student’s program of study should promote depth of knowledge through one of the specialization areas associated with Computer Science and Engineering.
+The program of study must be approved by the faculty advisor, the Advisory Committee, the Graduate Program Director, the Associate Dean of Graduate Studies of the College of Engineering, and the College of Graduate Studies.